 PhD scientist who loves food, films and hanging out with friends!

-I’m Tasha, a 24-yr old PhD student living near Manchester.
-I love cooking (and eating) different foods, watching action movies (big Marvel fan!) and playing sport – badminton and ultimate frisbee (yes, its a real sport, yes, its awesome).
+I’m Tasha, a 24-yr old PhD student living near Manchester with my fiance.
+I love cooking (and eating) different foods, watching movies/netflix and playing sport – badminton and ultimate frisbee (yes, its a real sport, yes, its awesome).

 I used to do a lot of music in school and Uni, including singing and playing the saxophone in a band.
 I also love playing board games/video games and hanging out with friends.